2nd Pennsylvania Regiment: History

 During this time, Congress realized a more substantial national army with enlistments longer than 12 months would be needed to fight the war successfully.
 Pennsylvania was assigned to provide 12 of these "Continental" regiments and decided to use the battalions created in 1775 as the foundation for the state's quota.
-Thus, the 1st Pennsylvania Rifles, being the first unit formed by the state, became the First Pennsylvania Regiment, while the 1st Pennsylvania Battalion became the nucleus of the 2nd Pennsylvania Regiment.
+The 1st Pennsylvania Rifles, being the first unit formed by the state, became the First Pennsylvania Regiment, while the 1st Pennsylvania Battalion became the nucleus of the 2nd Pennsylvania Regiment.

-Despite hardship, about 340 of the nearly 500 men who had been with the 1st Battalion at Ticonderoga did join the 2nd Pennsylvania Regiment to join Washington's army at Trenton and fight in the Battle of Princeton on January 3, 1777, in a brigade of Pennsylvanians commanded by Brig.
-Gen. Thomas Mifflin.
+Despite hardship, about 340 of the nearly 500 men who had been with the 1st Battalion at Ticonderoga joined the 2nd Pennsylvania Regiment in Trenton, where they served in a brigade under Brig.
+Gen. Thomas Mifflin and supported Washington's Continental Army in the Battle of Princeton on January 3, 1777.

-The regiment spent the winter months at Morristown, NJ, where it built up strength and was placed in Gen. Anthony Wayne's Division.
+The regiment spent the winter months at Morristown, New Jersey, where it built up strength and was placed in Gen. Anthony Wayne's Division.
 Col. Henry Bicker was appointed to lead the regiment but did not actually join until the following October.
 In the meantime, the regiment was commanded by the senior officer present for duty, Major William Williams.

 Williams led the unit in patrol actions in New Jersey during the spring and summer, including an engagement at Bound Brook on April 11 or 12 and a skirmish at Amboy on April 25 in which one officer was killed.
-At the Battle of Brandywine, the regiment was part of the force guarding Chadds Ford until the British stormed across the creek and compelled Wayne's Division to withdraw.
-It sustained casualties at Paoli on Sept.
-21, including one officer killed, and at the Battle of Germantown it was the left flank of the American troops attacking the British center that was mistakenly fired on by other American troops.
+At the Battle of Brandywine, the regiment was part of the force guarding Chadds Ford, Pennsylvania, until the British stormed across the creek and compelled Wayne's Division to withdraw.

+The unit sustained casualties, including one officer killed, at Paoli on September 21, at the Battle of Germantown when the left flank of the Continental Army's troops attacked the British center that was mistakenly fired on by other Continental Army troops.
 By the end of October, the unit had suffered substantially from all the fighting, including the loss of Major Williams who was captured at Germantown.
 Capt.
 Joseph Howell became acting regimental commander and the Second Pennsylvania Regiment numbered only 13 other officers and 74 enlisted men present for duty at the end of the month.